It's the final countdown! In 30 days, you're going to say "I do," but you still have a lot of things to do that are surely keeping stress levels high.

-But for Herrera and all other brides who have just weeks to go before their big day, don't panic.
-Just take a look at this list of 11 things to do in the last 30 days before your wedding to help you feel more at ease before walking down the aisle.
+But for Herrera and all other brides who have just weeks to go before their big day, don't panic!
+Below, we share a list of 11 things to do in the last 30 days before your wedding.
+Hopefully, these tasks will make you feel more at ease before walking down the aisle!

-1. Finish your packing list—completely—making sure to list every outfit you and your fiancé will need.
-You should have started the list months before but this is your change to tweak and perfect it.
+Finish your packing list—completely—making sure to list every outfit you and your fiancé will need.
+You should have started the list months before but this is your chance to tweak and perfect it.

-2. Do your last minute shopping for clothing, toiletries, special perfume, etc. Make sure your fiancé has their half of the list under control.
+Do your last-minute shopping for clothing, toiletries, special perfume, etc. And make sure your fiancé does the same.

 Sometimes grooms need a little help so that you don't have to freak and stress about what they didn't do a week before your wedding.

-5. Complete a detailed schedule of all of your wedding activities and events—right down to the minute.
+Complete a detailed schedule of all of your wedding activities and events—right down to the minute.
 Include vendors and your wedding party on this schedule.

-10. Visit the hair stylist and makeup artist for a practice run.
+Visit the hairstylist and makeup artist for a practice run.
 Do not do this on the same day you have your facial.
-If you're having a destination wedding, pre-schedule this appointment for as soon as possible after you arrive in your destination just in case you don't like the results and have to make a change.
+If you're having a destination wedding, pre-schedule this appointment for as soon as possible after you arrive at your destination just in case you don't like the results and have to make a change.